Osprey Stratos 36 Review

 |Dimensions||25 x 12 x 10 inches|

-The Osprey Stratos 36 is on the more expensive end of the range for a backpack with these features.
-That said, this is the right pack for the avid day hiker who places comfort at a premium or when making an occasional overnight trip.
-Even if you only plan to use it on day hikes, it can serve well for a family where one parent carries most of the equipment or for trips that require extra gear.
-This backpack does all of that while still being comfortable and practical.
+The Osprey Stratos 36 is on the more expensive end of the scale for a lightweight backpack with these features.
+That said, this is the right pack for the avid day hiker or occasional overnight camper who places comfort at a premium.
+Even if you only plan to use it on day hikes, it could serve well for trips that require extra gear or for a family where one parent carries most of the equipment.
+This Osprey backpack does all of that while being comfortable and practical.